philrz/super/book/src/formats/csup.md

 In the rest of this document, we will refer to this type as `<segmap>` for shorthand and refer to the concept as a "segmap".

+>[!NOTE]
-> _We use the type name "segmap" to emphasize that this information represents
+> We use the type name "segmap" to emphasize that this information represents
 > a set of byte ranges where data is stored and must be read from *rather than*
-> the data itself._
+> the data itself.

 ##### The Super Column